zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-20-preparing-for-ai.markdown

 Having agency means moving from "solution provider" to strategic instigator.
 AI will handle grunt work.
 You bring the leadership.

-## Judgment: When AI Gives You 10 Options, Can You Choose the Right One?
+### Judgment: When AI Gives You 10 Options, Can You Choose the Right One?

 AI is prolific.
 It will hand you ten plausible designs, complete with pros, cons, and performance metrics.
 But which one works here, now, with your people?
 There is lots of sensitivity, history, irrationality in organizations.
 AI doesn't know the nuance.
 You do.

 ![](assets/images/istock/iStock-613543010.jpg)
 ^image by marrio31 from istock^

-**Example:** A retail platform team used AI to generate three valid architecture proposals for integrating a new loyalty engine.
+**Example:** A retail platform team used AI to generate three valid IT architecture proposals for integrating a new loyalty engine.
 One used a pub-sub model with Kafka, another proposed embedding logic into their existing CMS layer, and a third used API gateway orchestration.
 On paper, all three could work.
-But the architect knew the operations team lacked Kafka experience and the CMS team was overloaded.
+But the IT architect knew the operations team lacked Kafka experience and the CMS team was overloaded.
 He chose the API-based design, minimizing risk and change management friction.

 This is judgment: technical analysis grounded in organizational reality.